 - H-1 – Not Sponsored by Stanford: Payment of any kind to the sponsoring institution is not permitted.
 Reasonable travel reimbursement from Stanford to the individual is permitted, Compensation for service payment of any kind to the individual is not permitted.

 - O-1 (Outstanding) - Not Sponsored by Stanford: Payment of any kind to the sponsoring institution is not permitted.
 Reasonable travel reimbursement from Stanford to the individual is permitted.
 Compensation for service payment of any kind to the individual is not permitted.

 For visitor visa-related travel reimbursement and payment questions and concerns, please submit a Support Request.

 Letter of Invitation

 A formal letter of invitation should be provided to the visitor to summarize the terms of the visit.
+Departments may utilize the Visitor Travel Policy Letter Template to summarize these policies and tailor the content as needed.
 The letter should include the following components: